dkxiaohei/hello-world/guess-number/README.md

 - guess.go: the number guessing game in Go
 - guess.cpp: the number guessing game in CPP
 - guess.dart: the number guessing game in Dart
+- Guess.java: the number guessing game in Java